-- 1. Based on the above review and analysis, City and County staffs are expected to conclude that the proposed Joint Plan update will be consistent with Goals and Policies of the City and the County's Comprehensive Plans. - 2.
-Based on the above review and analysis, City and County staff are expected to conclude that the proposed Joint Plan update will be consistent with the requirements of the Washington State Growth Management Act, the Thurston County-Wide Planning Policies, and the goals of Sustainable Thurston.
+- 1. Based on the above review and analysis, City and County staffs have concluded that the proposed Joint Plan update will be consistent with Goals and Policies of the City and the County's Comprehensive Plans. - 2.
+Based on the above review and analysis, City and County staff have concluded that the proposed Joint Plan update will be consistent with the requirements of the Washington State Growth Management Act, the Thurston County-Wide Planning Policies, and the goals of Sustainable Thurston.